dotnet/core/release-notes/8.0/known-issues.md

 Exception: "System.IO.FileNotFoundException: Workload version 8.0.401, which was specified in <path>\global.json, was not found.
 Run "dotnet workload restore" to install this workload version.`

 **Workaround**
-Run `dotnet workload update` first to get the workload set instaleld and then run `dotnet workload restore` after to install the required workloads.
+Run `dotnet workload update` first to get the workload set installed and then run `dotnet workload restore` after to install the required workloads.